mrspecht/mrspecht/README.md

 in Winnipeg, Canada.

 I'm a passionate developer focused on crafting beautiful and functional websites.
-I also love teaching and helping others to turn ideias into amazing interactive applications.
+I also love teaching and helping others to turn ideas into amazing interactive applications.

 My programming experience includes JavaScript, Node, TypeScript, React,